Elephant shrew: Description

+Behavior and ecology

 Although mostly diurnal and very active, they are difficult to trap and very seldom seen; elephant shrews are wary, well camouflaged, and adept at dashing away from threats.
 Several species make a series of cleared pathways through the undergrowth and spend their day patrolling them for insect life.
 If the animal is disturbed, the pathway provides an obstacle-free escape route.

-Elephant shrews are not highly social animals, but many live in monogamous pairs, which share and defend their home territory, marked using scent glands.
-Rhynchocyon species also dig small conical holes in the soil, bandicoot-style, but others may make use of natural crevices, or make leaf nests.
+Elephant shrews are solitary animals, despite many species living in monogamous pairs.
+They share and defend their home territory, which is marked using their scent glands.
+Scent markings are also used for mate attraction.

 Short-eared elephant shrews inhabit the dry steppes and stone deserts of southwestern Africa.
 They can even be found in the Namib Desert, one of the driest regions of the earth.
 Females drive away other females, while males try to ward off other males.
 Although they live in pairs, the partners do not care much for each other and their sole purpose of even associating with the opposite sex is for reproduction.
 Social behaviors are not very common and they even have separate nests.
 The one or two young are well developed at birth; they are able to run within a few hours.

-Female elephant shrews undergo a menstrual cycle similar to that of human females and the species is one of the few nonprimate mammals to do so.
+Female elephant shrews undergo a menstrual cycle similar to that of human females, making it one of the few nonprimate mammals to do so.
 Elephant shrews were used in the 1940s to study the human menstruation cycle.
 The elephant shrew mating period lasts for several days.
 After mating, the pair will return to their solitary habits.
 After a gestation period varying from 45 to 60 days, the female will bear litters of one to three young several times a year.
 The young are born relatively well developed, but remain in the nest for several days before venturing outside.

 After five days, the young's milk diet is supplemented with mashed insects, which are collected and transported in the cheek pouches of the female.
 The young then slowly start to explore their environment and hunt for insects.
 After about 15 days, the young will begin the migratory phase of their lives, which lessens their dependency on their mother.
 The young will then establish their own home ranges (about 1 sqkm) and will become sexually active within 41–46 days.

 The thermal characteristics of elephant shrews with similar body size, habitat and distribution are very close in most of the classifications.
-They can maintain homeothermy in different ambient temperatures where most of the species regulate their body temperature at 35°C and neither become hyperthermic but they balance the heat offload by increasing the EWL (evaporative water loss).
+They can maintain homeothermy in different ambient temperatures where most of the species regulate their body temperature at 35 °C and neither become hyperthermic but they balance the heat offload by increasing the EWL (evaporative water loss).